Azure/enterprise-azure-policy-as-code/Docs/start-forking-github-repo.md

 5. Add PR title and create PR.
 6. Complete GitHub Review and merge PR process.
 7. Delete branch from GitHub.
-8. Go to VSCode for EPAC Release (GitHub) (ex `C:\GitRepoClones\enterprise-azure-policy-as-code`) In Source Control, select main branch.
+8. Go to VSCode for EPAC Release (GitHub) (`C:\GitRepoClones\enterprise-azure-policy-as-code`)
+9. In Source Control, select main branch.
 Move to Remotes and fetch, then sync changes.
-9. Move to branches, delete local branch (force delete may be required).
+10. Move to branches, delete local branch (force delete may be required).
-10. Open terminal, type `git remote prune origin`
+11. Open terminal, type `git remote prune origin`
-11. Verify that the documents have been published to https://aka.ms/epac
+12. Verify that the documents [have been published](https://aka.ms/epac).

 ### GitHub Releases